Stories of Accupressure

 However, where addictions are concerned, one will find that the treatment reduces craving to zero, and when it returns, it is weaker, and there is more time between cravings.
 If the treatment is repeated, this effect is increased, until eventually the craving is at zero, and the time between cravings is forever.

 Dr. Roger Callahan, developer of TFT (R), also discovered an effect he called "reversal."
 Sometimes a treatment did not work, until the reversal was treated.

 The reversal is treated by tapping for a moment on the edge of your hand, near the little finger, called the "karate chop spot."
 Another spot on your chest also treats a "delayed reversal," in which a problem comes back later (assuming that was not due to a second aspect of the problem, of course.)

 The spot for a delayed reversal can be found by starting at the bottom of your throat, just above the breastbone, go down three inches, and then to the side three inches.
-It will be along a horizontal line, about an inch below a man's nipples.
+It will be along a horizontal line, which passes about an inch below a man's nipples.

 Rub on the spot with four fingers, and it will be a little bit tender, or sore.
 Rub for two or three seconds as you think of the problem, and the delayed reversal is treated.